 Making validation calls is an important part of reviewing a franchise system.
-By interviewing current franchisees, you’re getting an honest, inside look into the system’s culture, advantages, and challenges.
+By interviewing & asking questions to current franchisees, you’re getting an honest, inside look into the system’s culture, advantages, and challenges.
 This is a great way to gain perspective and set expectations of what owning and operating a franchise might be like.

 For the purpose of this post, we spoke to one of our franchise partners, Lindsay Eldridge, who is the owner and General Manager of our Delta, BC location.
 Lindsay has been in the Nurse Next Door system for over eight years and has participated in a number of franchise validation calls.
 Lindsay dedicates about an hour on the phone with each potential partner who calls, and while it “never ceases to amaze [her] how different each call is from the next,” there are some topics that regularly come up.

 To paint the full picture of a home care franchise system, Lindsay recommends asking the following five questions during a validation call, and she sheds some light on why these questions are important.

 What training, ongoing support, and coaching can new partners expect?

 “If you’ve really thought through your first six months at the reins of a startup,” says Lindsay, “even the most optimistic person should be anticipating some hiccups!
 Knowing what the initial training and ongoing support system is like should be part of your decision making process.”

 What’s the biggest mistake you’ve made in the business so far?

 Lindsay wishes more people asked this question.
 A home care franchise is a major investment.
 Learn from mistakes made by businesses that have come before yours–”so you don’t have to make them.”